 To winterize your Camp M, open the tank drain valve located under the dinette seat and leave open.
 It is best to set the camper at a slight angle to maximize the amount of water that drains from the tank.
 Open the exterior service door on the Truma hot water heater and drain the water heater according to instructions located inside the door, and in the supplied Truma manual.
 On the back of the heater inside the utility compartment there is a valve that isolates the hot water heater from the rest of the plumbing system, it is brass and it is located between the hot (red) water line, and the cold (blue) water line.
 Put this valve in the bypass position.
 Between the fresh water tank and the water pump, there is a winterizing valve, put this valve into the correct position, insert the clear vinyl tube into a jug of RV plumbing anti freeze, and turn the water pump on.
-Open the faucet on the cold tap, then the hot tap until antifreeze is running through.
+Open the faucet on the cold tap, then the hot tap until antifreeze is running through, operate the outside shower on both cold and hot settings until antifreeze is running through.
 Remove the antifreeze, and run the water pump with the taps open until the system pumps out the remaining antifreeze.
 It is recommended to leave all taps open for the winter.